groupgets/GetThermal/README.md

 `GetThermal` no longer uses a modified version of `libuvc`.

-## Get build prerequisites

-    sudo apt install libusb-1.0-0-dev libuvc-dev

 ## Get the source code

     git clone https://github.com/groupgets/GetThermal
     cd GetThermal

+## Install build prerequisites

+### Linux

+    sudo apt install libusb-1.0-0-dev libuvc-dev

+### MacOS

+Note that Qt 5.x is required, and Qt 6.x (brew package `qt`) is not supported, and can interfere with the build.
+If you encounter problems building, uninstall package `qt`

+    brew install qt@5 libusb

+The Mac installation also requires building libuvc from source, since the homebrew version is out of date.

+    git submodule update --init
+    cd libuvc
+    mkdir build
+    cd build
+    cmake ..
+    make -j 8
+    make install

 ## Build GetThermal

 GetThermal is a QT qmake project.
 So all you should have to do now is to fire up QTCreator, open the project file, and hit run.

-### OSx Qt-Creator build prerequisites
-If Qt Creator fails to run the application due to errors with linking the proper ImageIO.framework or libjpeg version, go to Projects -> Run -> Run Environment and edit the DYLD_FRAMEWORK_PATH and DYLD_LIBRARY_PATH by adding

-        /System/Library/Frameworks/ImageIO.framework/Resources:

-to the beginning of the line.

 ### Via Command Line
 You can also build from the command line: